Maine, New York

 Maine is a town in Broome County, New York, United States.
 The population was 5,377 at the 2010 census.

 The town is on the western border of the county and is northwest of Binghamton.

 Maine is home to Greater Binghamton Airport, serving Binghamton and the surrounding area.

 History

 The area was first settled in 1794.
 The town of Maine was formed from the northern part of the town of Union in 1848.

 The Maine Central School (also known as J. Ralph Ingals School) was listed on the National Register of Historic Places in 1998.
 The Cyrus Gates Farmstead was listed in 1999.

 Geography

 According to the United States Census Bureau, the town has a total area of 118.5 km2, of which 118.2 km2 is land and 0.3 km2, or 0.26%, is water.

 The western town line is the border of Tioga County.

 New York State Route 26 is a north–south highway in the town.
 New York State Route 38B crosses the southwest corner of Maine.

-Maine is the birthplace of Frederick Taylor Gates, a key adviser to John D. Rockefeller and great-nephew of Cyrus Gates.
+Maine is the birthplace of Lamont Bowers, a key adviser to John D. Rockefeller.